-The murder of Sarah Everard has shocked the country and galvanised women’s rights campaigners.
-The gruesome murder sent a shockwave, a tsunami of anger and anxiety all around.
-People came out to show grief for the cruel killing of an innocent woman.
+The murders of Sarah Everard and Sabina Nessa have shocked the country and galvanized women’s rights campaigners.
+Their tragic, gruesome murders have sent a shockwave, a tsunami of anger and anxiety all around.
+People came out to show grief for the cruel killing of these innocent women.
 The floods of tears and sorrowful laments are a wake-up call for the authorities to do something.

 The statistics show a gloomy picture of our households, a rotten reflection on the democratic, liberal and affluent society.
 Violence against women is a problem for society, not just individuals.
 It will only end when social attitudes change and we all take responsibility for speaking out against it.
 The demands for a nationally coordinated programme is long overdue, a programme that provides: